‘There's no such thing as a perfect person’ – how her words from ten years ago became my guiding principle

 Our bodies are not designed to absolutely prevent disability, illness, or ageing.

-And we know that’s not the case.
+And we know that’s not the case for everyone.

 That’s precisely why,